 - Fill out an NPI application online via the NPPES website

-The NPPES (National Plan and Provider Enumeration System) website requires the individual set up a user name and password.
+The NPPES (National Plan and Provider Enumeration System) website requires you to set up a user name and password.
 This same user name and password can also be used if applying to become a Medicare provider via the PECOS website.

 - Download an NPI application to send by mail